Phytochemicals and Hallmarks of Cancer

 - Covers the implication of natural products as apoptosis inducers

-(post) graduate students as well as early- to mid-stage researchers in field of oncology and disease therapy especially cancer, also working on drug discovery and scientists in field of drug delivery
+(Post)graduate students as well as early- to mid-stage researchers in the field of oncology and disease therapy, especially cancer, as well as those working on drug discovery and scientists in the field of drug delivery.

 1. Phytochemical-mediated targeting of apoptotic pathways in cancer cells